Ten cities in China's Hubei province suspend some public transportation

 Indoor entertainment venues in Enshi city have also been shut down, it said.

-Provincial capital Wuhan city, the epicenter of the outbreak, and Huanggang city have been locked down while Ezhou city has shut its train stations.
+Provincial capital Wuhan city, the epicentre of the outbreak, and Huanggang city have been locked down while Ezhou city has shut its train stations.